 - You Have Outlived Your Usefulness: Lots of characters try this, with varying degrees of success.
-One instance which works, and is carried off so well it appears on the Crowning Moment of Awesome page, is Toranaga offhandedly ordering Yabu commit seppuku.
+One instance which works, is Toranaga offhandedly ordering Yabu commit seppuku.

 - Your Normal Is Our Taboo: A staple of the series and featured from all cultural sides, since one of the series' primary themes is the interaction between Western and Eastern cultures.